NorESMhub/ctsm-api/README.md

 # Application Programming Interface for CTSM

-This repository contains the API and Dockerfile for the [NorESM-LSP](https://noresmhub.github.io/noresm-land-sites-platform/).
+This repository contains an API and Dockerfile for containerised CTSM applications.

 ## Setup and Run the Dev Server